MicrosoftDocs/win32/desktop-src/Dlls/using-thread-local-storage-in-a-dynamic-link-library.md

 ---
-Description: 'This section shows the use of a DLL entry-point function to set up a thread local storage (TLS) index to provide private storage for each thread of a multithreaded process.' ms.assetid: 'a300f223-b513-4a22-a7a4-5d98cf74d77d'
+Description: This section shows the use of a DLL entry-point function to set up a thread local storage (TLS) index to provide private storage for each thread of a multithreaded process. ms.assetid: a300f223-b513-4a22-a7a4-5d98cf74d77d
-title: 'Using Thread Local Storage in a Dynamic-Link Library'
+title: Using Thread Local Storage in a Dynamic-Link Library ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using Thread Local Storage in a Dynamic-Link Library